MakairaIO/helm-charts/charts/demoshop/README.md

 To use this feature you need to install `rsync`.
 Copy all assets to `/assets` and create symbolic links to the copies at the source positions.
 The assets will be copied to a persistent volume and are served by Nginx directly.

+## Nginx hints
+There will be an empty volume mounted to `/sockets` in the shop container.
+This can be used to use Unix domain sockets, instead of TCP sockets.
+There are two upstreams defined in the Nginx configuration:
+- `app-socket` is a Unix domain socket at `/sockets/app.sock`
+- `app-tcp` is a TCP socket at `localhost:9000`

 [Nginx documentation]: http://nginx.org/en/docs/http/ngx_http_core_module.html#location